Top 20 Least & Most Landlord-Friendly States

 1. North Carolina

-In North Carolina, landlords enjoy considerable freedom.
-There are no rent control laws here so landlords can set and adjust rents without limitations.
+In North Carolina, landlords enjoy considerable freedom, earning a spot on the list of landlord-friendly states.
+There are no rent control laws here, so rental property owners can set and adjust rents without limitations.
 They also don’t need to notify tenants before popping in.
-Plus, they can charge a security deposit of up to one and a half times the monthly rent—great for covering any unexpected damages or unpaid rent.
+Plus, they can charge a security deposit of up to 1.5 times the monthly rent, which helps to cover any unexpected damages or unpaid rent.

 Also, in North Carolina, when a tenant is late on rent, a simple five-day notice to pay up or ship out is all that’s required.
 If the tenant doesn’t respond, the landlord can kick off an eviction.
 The process is straightforward and quick, usually wrapping up in about 45 days.